SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/peripheral/sl_si91x_i2c_driver_leader/readme.md

 >- I2C0, I2C1, and I2C2 are the names pre-defined for the I2C instances.
 >- For user-defined instances, you may have to define your hardware-specific definitions in `config.h` file.
 >- A user can directly use APIs in an application by passing appropriate structure members if the user does not want to configure from UC.
+>- It is recommended to install only a single instance that is specifically intended to run this application.
+If multiple instances are present, the application will automatically select the first one it detects, which may lead to unexpected behavior.

 ## Prerequisites/Setup Requirements